scy-phy/minicps/docs/userguide.rst

    sudo apt-get install python-matplotlib python-networkx python-pil.imagetk

+..
+TODO: remove sudo and add pip -U?
 For *Ethernet/IP* support install ``cpppo``

 .. code-block:: console

    sudo pip install cpppo

 ..
-TODO: add modbustcp, maybe reorganize the deps
+TODO: add modbus maybe reorganize the deps

 For *SDN controller development* there are many options, ``pox`` is a good starting point and Mininet's VM already includes it.
 If you